Meet Our Bank Board of Directors

 Committed to integrity, transparency and excellence in client service while fostering a culture of continuous improvement.

-The First Command Bank Board of Directors selects the senior executive team and provides oversight of governance practices and performance.
-The Board approves the policies that guide daily operations and monitors safety and soundness to protect our client’s assets.
+The First Command Bank Board of Directors elects the bank’s officers and provides oversight of governance practices and performance.
+The board approves the policies that guide daily operations and monitors safety and soundness to protect our clients’ assets.

 J. Scott Spiker joined First Command Financial Services in September 2007, becoming the first Chief Executive Officer recruited from outside the company.
 In January 2017, the company’s Board of Directors elected him as Chairman in addition to his title as CEO.
 In 2020, Scott relinquished the CEO title in January and retired from the company in September, staying on as Chairman.
 In this role, Scott focuses on the continued development of the strategic direction of First Command, reaffirming and strengthening the company’s commitment to serving our nation’s career military families in their pursuit of financial security.